-- a self-propelled implement such as a tractor •a grain dryer (heater and blower only) - an implement customarily drawn or attached to a self-propelled implement in the performance of its function, such a plow - non self-propelled equipment that does not become a part of real property used in dairy and livestock operations - an essential replacement part for any of the above
+- 1. a self-propelled implement such as a tractor - 2. a grain dryer (heater and blower only) - 3. an implement customarily drawn or attached to a self-propelled implement in the performance of its function, such as a plow - 4. auxiliary equipment improving safety, maintenance and efficiency of items 1, 2, 3 - 5. tangible personal property that does not become a part of real property used directly and primarily in dairy and livestock operations - 6. an essential replacement part for 1, 2, 3, 4, 5 - 7. bailing wire, twine, wrapping and other similar items used in agricultural, livestock or dairy production - 8. auger systems, curtains, curtain systems, drip systems, fan and fan systems, shutters, inlets and shutter or inlet systems and refrigerators used in livestock or dairy production, aquaculture production, or the production of flowering, ornamental, or vegetable plants.

-Qualifying Industrial Machinery/Equipment/Computers: This machinery or equipment must be:
+Qualifying Industrial Machinery/Equipment: This machinery or equipment must be:

-- used by a manufacturer

-- directly and primarily used in processing tangible personal property or certain other research activities

-- a replacement part for the above
+- used by a manufacturer - directly and primarily used in processing tangible personal property or certain other research activities - certain replacement parts for the above; this does not include supplies